 If you’re offered a relatively low rate that you want to make sure remains once you obtain final mortgage approval, you may want to consider “locking” it in.

 But what does this mean, exactly?
-And what is the best day of week to lock mortgage rate?
+And what is the best day of the week to lock a mortgage rate?